2018 Sponsored by the Friday Morning Music Club Foundation

 - Applicants must not be under professional management.

-- First-prize winners of this competition in past years may not apply.
+- Previous first-prize winners of the competition and current students of the judges may not apply.

 Housing and Transportation

 The WIC provides local housing for participants, with local transportation and meals offered at the convenience of hosts.
-Housing is for principals only, June 4-7.
-Winners receive transportation expenses and are provided housing when they are traveling to Washington for a performance associated with their award.
+Housing is for all semifinalists only, June 21-25.

 All repertoire must be performed from memory except accompanied sonatas and the work in Category 5.
 Contestants must be prepared to perform works in their entirety.
 The required repertoire follows: